-Indian culture is a treasure house of different philosophical & religious sects.
-Following different faiths, the Indians have been living together with peace and harmony for around three thousand years.
+Vedic and Philosophy is a treasure house of different philosophical & religious sects.
+Following different faiths, the hunduism have been living together with human civilitation for around three thousand years.
 Though there were philosophical dissentions & religious conflicts, these seldom escalated into a large scale pogroms or massacres of innocent lives.
-The paper is a modest endeavour to highlight those foundations, which have always established peace and harmony among various philosophical and religious sects.
-Key Words : Peace, harmony, Vedas, religion and philosophy.
+The paper is a modest endeavour to highlight those foundations, which have always established human civilitation among various philosophical and religious sects.

+Key Words: Vedas, religion and philosophy.